 In one of its very early texts, it also adds to the list of inappropriate partners helpless travelers.
 This refers to taking advantage of somebody traveling alone on the road, unprotected by anyone.
 It also adds students.
-Here we have the use of another technical term: “celibate conduct” (tshangs-spyod, Skt. brahmacharya).
-Within inappropriate sexual behavior, there are two categories: celibate and non-celibate conduct.
-Celibate conduct is “brahmacharya” in Sanskrit.
+Here we have the use of another technical term: “celibate conduct” (tshangs-spyod), “brahmacharya” in Sanskrit.
 Literally, it means “clean or pure conduct.”
+Within inappropriate sexual behavior, there are two categories: non-celibate conduct (mi-tshangs-spyod) and, literally, “not non-celibate conduct” (mi-tshangs-spyod ma-yin-pa).
+Let's call the latter “non-chaste” conduct.
 In traditional India, according to Hindu customs, students were required to keep celibacy while studying with a spiritual teacher.
-Noncelibate sexual conduct refers to having sex with someone else through any of the three orifices.
+Non-celibate sexual conduct refers to having sex with someone else through any of the three orifices.
 That means through either a vagina, a mouth, or an anus.
-And so according to this definition, keeping celibacy doesn’t exclude masturbation.
+And so according to this definition, keeping celibacy doesn’t exclude masturbation, whereas keeping chastity includes it.
 But, since students keeping celibacy are not to have sex through any of the three orifices, they’re inappropriate sexual partners.

 A further addition to the list of inappropriate partners that we find in this early Sarvastivada text is an unpaid prostitute.
 So prostitutes are OK, according to this, so long as you pay them.
 So if we analyze and see what are they talking about here, what they’re talking about in terms of the sexual ethics is really just an extension of the ethics having to do with stealing.
 It’s taking what has not been given, what is not yours.
 It has absolutely nothing to do with whether you are married or not.
 So, the tradition here is not talking about adultery – being unfaithful to your wife or your husband; it’s having sex with somebody that’s not given to you, or that doesn’t want to.
 Marriage, as something sacred, is completely culturally specific.
 We find it in our Biblical religions, we find it in Hinduism, but it certainly is not in Buddhism.